danwells96/ARISES/DocFiles/Meeting Minutes.md

 **Actioned:**
 * Skew on the graph's sidebars fixed
 * Meals and exercise can be stored and added from favourites using persistent storage and the star method discussed at the previous meeting
-* Entering meals and exercise to the logs causes corresponding dots to appear at the right time on the bi-focal display
+* Entering meals and exercise to the logs causes corresponding dots to appear at the right time on the bifocal display
 * Clicking on the dots triggers a pop-up with information about that event
 * Glucose data on graph stored in and accessed from core data
-* The stress and illness tags in the health section are now stored as entities in core data and turning them on and off records start and end time and based on that works out which days they were active for
+* The stress and illness tags in the health domain are now stored as entities in core data and turning them on and off records start and end time and based on that works out which days they were active for
-* Days can be swiped through on the bi-focal as detailed in the requirements spec, and when in previous days today's information turns into a summary on the future bands
+* Days can be swiped through on the bifocal as detailed in the requirements spec, and when in previous days today's information turns into a summary on the future bands
 * Three different animation options were created for the bottom sections, but none of them look very good

 **Discussion:**
 * Whether any of the tested animation options for bringing tiles to the fore were acceptable
 * What the status indicators should contain
-* How insulin should be added - should it be added in the food section as it is normally taken with meals
+* How insulin should be added - should it be added in the food domain as it is normally taken with meals
 * It may be technically infeasable within the time frame to make it able to take photos of meals since this feature can only be tested on an actual phone (rather than the standard simulation), so this is a more time consuming and difficult process
 * How the user can check whether the nutritional information they entered is accurate and change it if not
-* Dsicussed how trends should be shown in the health section
+* Dsicussed how trends should be shown in the health domain

 **Decisions:**
 * Deprioritse ability to take pictures of meals based on technical challenges
 * The animations would be shown to the focus group and they would be asked their opinion
 * Since there are many things to show on status indicators the user should be able to swipe through them
-* Cells in the food section should be able to expand when selected to reveal nutritional information and an edit button
+* Cells in the food domain should be able to expand when selected to reveal nutritional information and an edit button

 **To action:**
 * Get basic status indicators working
-* Make cells in the food section expand if selected
+* Make cells in the food domain expand if selected
-* Have a list of days accessable in the health section which can be filtered down to a certain number of days and filtered based on tags
+* Have a list of days accessable in the health domain which can be filtered down to a certain number of days and filtered based on tags
 </p>
 </details>
 <details><summary>